T-Felm-Lee/Dev-Env/README.md

  shell.bat for vcvarsall.bat command line setup, used to build C++ code from command line instead of in Visual Studio but using Microsofts Compiler.

- These instructions assume an install of Microsofts Visual Studio (any edition) or Microsoft SDK prior to setup.
+ These instructions assume an install of Microsofts Visual Studio (any edition, maybe not VS code) or Microsoft SDK prior to setup.

  If vcvarsall.bat isn't on your machine but you do have VS2019 or other installed open the 'visual studio installer' and make sure the Visual C++ workload is installed.
 If it is, uninstall it and reinstall it, this should replace the vcvarsall.bat file.